 The Glebe Odyssey program starts by the end of October, when student teams will be finalized, and then they choose a “Long Term Problem” to answer.
 Existing teams may begin working before then.
 Teams meet after school or in the evenings, depending on the availability of their coach and members.

-The teams work on their problems for four to six months, then present their solutions at a regional competition in Alexandria on March 9, 2019.
+The teams work on their problems for four to six months, then present their solutions at a regional competition in Alexandria in March 2020.

 A team may continue enhancing their project through April and May, if they advance to the State Championship, and then, World Finals.